 I tried to reconstruct my comfortably safe worldview with the tools I’d been taught were the most powerful: good behavior and prayer.
 I knew I wasn’t really the good girl I seemed to be.
 I was a picky eater, I argued with my sister, and I was lazy about chores.
 So I tried hard to be better, to be so worthy that no one else I loved would be taken away.
 The effort was a useful distraction from my preoccupation with big questions about death, meaninglessness, and infinity.

 And I prayed, fiercely and in my own way, using pictures in my head and silent words.
-It was a gamble because I was no longer sure that God existed or if He did how on the job He was, but I needed to do my best to keep my beloved family alive.
+It was a gamble because I was no longer sure that God existed or if He did how on the job He was, but I had to do my best to keep my family alive.
 Here’s how the keep-them-alive game worked.
 If I thought of people I loved I had to pray for them.
 This was somewhat less burdensome at school because I was busy.
 It was overwhelming when my parents went out for the evening.
 I thought of my mother and father constantly, each time silently praying that they would come home safely.
 I summoned up images of my parents driving, chatting with their friends, driving home, then walking in the door.
 My whole body could feel the relief of that imaginary return.
 But as the evening wore on my prayers got more fervent and I took up a position watching cars go down the street.
 They were always later than I expected, probably because I was constantly willing them home.
 As soon as their car pulled in the driveway I ran to bed, feeling a sense of blessed completeness I couldn’t explain.
 They were back.
 Everything was okay.
 It was exhausting.

 It was exhausting.